yoonaoh/github-action-testfunctionapp-powershell/readme.md

 ### Intention

 1. Check if functions project can be deployed successfully
-2. Check if third party library `Az` can be resolved correctly
+2. Check if third party library `Az.Accounts` can be resolved correctly

 ### Usage